Beabadoobee

 Beatrice Kristi Ilejay Laus (Note: Beabadoobee was born in the Philippines.
-Thus, she possess her mother's maiden name which is "Ilejay", while other publications have claimed her second name is "Kristi".
-She was also referred to as "Bea Regner" in her early career.) (born 3 June 2000), known professionally as Beabadoobee (/biːbəˈduːbiː/; bee-bə-DOO-bee; stylized in all lowercase), is a British singer-songwriter.
+Thus, she possesses her mother's maiden name which is "Ilejay", while other publications have claimed her second name is "Kristi".
+She was also referred to as "Bea Regner" in her early career.) (born June 3, 2000), known professionally as Beabadoobee (/biːbəˈduːbiː/; bee-bə-DOO-bee; stylized in all lowercase), is a Filipino and British singer and songwriter.
 From 2018 to 2021, she released five extended plays (EPs) under the independent label Dirty Hit: Lice (2018), Patched Up (2018), Loveworm (2019), Space Cadet (2019) and Our Extended Play (2021).
 Her debut studio album Fake It Flowers was released in October 2020, and received critical acclaim.
-Her second studio album, Beatopia, was released on 15 July 2022, which spawned the hit "The Perfect Pair".
-Her third studio album, This Is How Tomorrow Moves, was released on 9 August 2024; it became her first album to peak atop the UK Albums Chart.
+Her second studio album, Beatopia, was released on July 2022, and spawned the hit "The Perfect Pair".
+Her third studio album, This Is How Tomorrow Moves, was released in August 2024; it became her first album to peak atop the UK Albums Chart.
+In September 2026, her fourth studio album, Pylon, topped the British and Australian charts.

 Beabadoobee served as a supporting act for labelmates the 1975 during several legs of their Music for Cars Tour, as well as American singer Clairo's Immunity Tour, Olivia Rodrigo’s Guts World Tour and Taylor Swift's the Eras Tour.
 She was nominated for the Rising Star Award at the 2020 Brit Awards, and was presented with the Radar Award at the 2020 NME Awards.
 Beabadoobee was also predicted as a breakthrough act for 2020 in an annual BBC poll of music critics, Sound of 2020.

 Early life and education

-Laus was born in Iloilo City in the Philippines on 3 June 2000 and moved to the United Kingdom with her parents at the age of three.
+Laus was born in Iloilo City in the Philippines on June 3, 2000 and moved to the United Kingdom with her parents at the age of three.
 She grew up in West London listening to Original Pilipino Music as well as pop and rock music from the 1990s.
 While she was a teenager, she listened to indie rock artists including Karen O, Yeah Yeah Yeahs, Florist and Alex G.

 She studied at Sacred Heart High School, an all-girls Catholic school, before completing her thirteenth year at Hammersmith Academy.
 Laus was expelled from her school at the age of 17, due to failing grades and "misfit behavior".
 Laus spent seven years learning to play the violin, before getting her first guitar second-hand at the age of 17.
 She also learned through watching YouTube tutorials produced by other accomplished guitarists.
 She was inspired by Kimya Dawson and the Juno soundtrack to start making music.